joshmarinacci/simpleguide/text.md

 laser cut holes.
 You also need 2.5mm, 1.5mm, and 1/16" Allen wrenchs or driver with hex bits.
 I highly suggest getting hex bits for your cordless drill.
 The drill will make assembly *much* faster, especially towards the end when you are sticking lots of wooden parts together.
 You also need a ruler with a metric side.
+Oh, and some paper towels or a rag.
+Your hands will get dirty from the laser cut wood and oil on the screws.

 A few tips:

 On step 52, leave extra slack in the stepper cable.
 They show it being tight with only the fan cable loose.
 Instead, rotate the stepper 90 degrees so the cable comes out of the side instead of the bottom.
 This extra slack will let you quickly remove the stepper motor later when you need to make extruder fixes.

 ![Extruder Closeup](extruder_closeup.jpg)